Toot, Whistle, Plunk and Boom

-Toot, Whistle, Plunk and Boom is a 1953 American animated short film produced by Walt Disney Productions and directed by Ward Kimball and Charles A. Nichols.
+Toot, Whistle, Plunk and Boom is an American animated short film produced by Walt Disney Productions and directed by Ward Kimball and Charles A. Nichols.
 A sequel to the first Adventures in Music cartoon, the 3-D short Melody (released earlier in 1953), Toot, Whistle, Plunk and Boom is a stylized presentation of the evolution of the four orchestra sections over the ages with: the brass ("toot"), the woodwind ("whistle"), the strings ("plunk"), and the percussion ("boom").

 The first Disney cartoon to be filmed and released in widescreen CinemaScope, Toot, Whistle, Plunk and Boom won the 1954 Oscar for Best Short Subject (Cartoons).
 In 1994, it was voted #29 of the 50 Greatest Cartoons of all time by members of the animation field.

 The short was originally released to theaters on November 10, 1953, and was the first release by Buena Vista Distribution, a distribution company established by Walt Disney.
 When Disney's regular distributor RKO Radio Pictures resisted Disney's idea of releasing a feature-length True-Life Adventures nature documentary film, Disney formed his own distribution company to handle future Disney releases.

 Plot

-Professor Owl, who rushes to the schoolhouse full of his fine feathered students as a drum roll is played on a snare.
+Professor Owl, who rushes to the schoolhouse full of his fine feathered students as a drum roll, is played on a snare.

-A brief musical section introduces us to "the subject for today": the study of musical instruments.
+A brief musical section introduces "the subject for today": the study of musical instruments.
 Professor Owl explains to the class (and the viewer) that all music originates from four core sounds: toot (brass), whistle (woodwind), plunk (strings) and boom (percussion).

 Toot

-The film then jumps to a group of four cavemen, each of whom have discovered the nuclear form of one of the above sounds.
-We begin with a portly Caveman Toot who has discovered that blowing through an old cow's horn produces a pleasing "toot".
-We advance to ancient Egypt in 2000 BC, where Caveman Toot discovers that metal horns produce even better sounds.
+The film jumps to a group of four cavemen, each of whom have discovered the nuclear form of one of the above sounds.
+A portly Caveman Toot discovered that blowing through an old cow's horn produces a pleasing "toot".
+The short advances to ancient Egypt in 2000 BC, where Caveman Toot discovers that metal horns produce even better sounds.
 He celebrates by breaking into a two-note jazz solo as Egyptian characters painted on the walls boogie down.

-We return to Professor Owl, who explains that making a trumpet longer made its tone lower.
-We then visit a Roman trumpeter who crashes into a column and bends his horn into a grotesque shape—however, he soon discovers that despite this change in form, the trumpet does not sound any different: it is possible to change the horn's shape without changing the pitch.

-However, as Professor Owl explains, this horn can only produce certain notes; in order to get all of the notes required for even a simple tune, you would need four horns of different lengths.
-But if we create a horn with valves, we can effectively have four horns in one, and this fact is celebrated with another solo.
+Professor Owl explains that making a trumpet longer made its tone lower.
+The scene switches to a Roman trumpeter who crashes into a column and bends his horn into a grotesque shape, but soon discovers that despite this change in form, the trumpet does not sound any different: it is possible to change the horn's shape without changing the pitch.
+However, as Professor Owl explains, this horn can only produce certain notes; in order to get all of the notes required for even a simple tune, they would need four horns of different lengths.
+If there is a horn with valves, then the valves control the passage of air, and this fact is celebrated with another solo.